 When you execute a

-CREATE DATABASE statement, the following files are created:
+CREATE DATABASE command, you create a CDB.
+The following files are created:

-Every Oracle database has one or more physical data files, which contain all the database data.
+Every CDB has one or more physical data files, which contain all the database data.
 The data of logical database structures, such as tables and indexes, is physically stored in the data files.

-Every Oracle database has a control file.
+Every CDB has a control file.
 A control file contains metadata specifying the physical structure of the database, including the database name and the names and locations of the database files.

 Online redo log files

-Every Oracle Database has an online redo log, which is a set of two or more online redo log files.
+Every CDB has an online redo log, which is a set of two or more online redo log files.
 An online redo log is made up of redo entries (also called redo log records), which record all changes made to data.

-Many other files are important for the functioning of an Oracle database server.
+Many other files are important for the functioning of a CDB.
 These include parameter files and networking files.
 Backup files and archived redo log files are offline files important for backup and recovery.

 Logical storage structures enable Oracle Database to have fine-grained control of disk space use.